huggingface/hub-docs/docs/hub/audit-logs.md

 - Who performed the action
 - What type of action was taken
 - A description of the change
-- Location and IP address
+- Location and anonymized IP address
 - Date and time of the action

 You can also download the complete audit log as a JSON file for further analysis.